Jobs, Internships, and Scholarships

 How to get a job or internship or scholarship

-Job and internship and scholarship opportunities are numerous, but they will not fall into your lap!
-Searching the web and emailing your resume to random companies is not a very effective way to get jobs and internships.
+• Searching the web and emailing your résumé to random companies is not a very effective way to get jobs and internships.

 AGES students can use the jobs, internships, and scholarships database below to find curated lists relevant to their needs.
 This database is updated daily, and is only available to students logged in with their @appstate.edu email address.
 Please be sure you are logged in with your @appstate.edu email address to view the database; we cannot give access to those with external email addresses so please do not ask.